-- The Executive Head is a Local System Leader, supporting schools requiring help.
+- The former Executive Head is a Local System Leader, supporting schools requiring help.

-- The Executive Head is chair of ‘the base’ Family Support Centre.
+- The former Executive Head is chair of 'the base' Family Support Centre.

-- The Head of School supports the Norfolk Association of Special School Heads (NASSH).
+- The Head Teacher supports the Norfolk Association of Special School Heads (NASSH).

-- The Executive Head Teacher supports on the Board of Trust Norfolk SEN.
+- The former Executive Head Teacher supports on the Board of Trust Norfolk SEN.